Commission for Women

-Her other volunteer affiliations include the Senior Executives Association’s Board of Directors, Alexandria Bar Association, Alexandria Tutoring Consortium’s Book Buddies Program, Virginia State Bar Free Legal Answers Project, and Friends of the Kennedy Center, where she leads tours of the performing arts center’s campus.
+Her other volunteer affiliations include the Alexandria Bar Association, Alexandria Tutoring Consortium’s Book Buddies Program, and the Virginia State Bar Free Legal Answers Project.
 Maxie is the proud mother of two adult sons and lives in North Old Town.

 Sarah was appointed to the Alexandria Commission for women in June 2021.
 Sarah is a Senior Brand Manager, Innovation & Strategy at Nestle where she works on Coffeemate, Natural Bliss, and Starbucks Coffee Creamer.
 Sarah was named a Top 40 Under 40 Brand Innovator, #15 on the 2021 Research & Equitable Leadership List, and a Leadership Award winner at Nestle USA.
 She currently serves as Past President of the Military Community Employee Resource Group at Nestle and the Combat Military Hunger Task Force for Military Family Advisory Network.
 Sarah earned her MBA from The College of William and Mary and her B.S. in Journalism from The University of Kansas.
 Sarah resides in Alexandria with her husband and three children.